zhangwengame/SGGX-Convert-Tool/README.md

 <code>C:\mitsuba\>rename dependencies_windows dependencies</code>

-Noted that some codes in this tool are from Mitsuba source code and Mitsuba is is licensed under the terms of Version 3 of the GNU General Public License, so if you use this code in your project, please follow the rules described in the license.
+Noted that some codes in this tool are from Mitsuba source code and Mitsuba is licensed under the terms of Version 3 of the GNU General Public License, so if you use this code in your project, please follow the rules described in the license.